Art-Sells/Arells/Build-Notes.md

 - - Fix cpVatoc VAPA issue
 - - Test to see after asking for wallet connection, if I reload the page after confirmation (before wallet ID creation), if issues preside...
 - - Afer wallet connection, if asset connection canceled, no wallet balances should show...
+- - If page reloads before connect assets (deposit) or connecti wallet is confirmed or cancelled, buttons (of Metamask or Base) should remain prior to what they were "waiting for deposit" or unclicbable and an aleart should pop up saying "check wallet"
 - - Auto checks (every 10 or so seconds): if cVactTaa of matching Wallet Address is not 0 and is less than Wallet Address amount, if so then:
 - - - "Connect More (ETH) with (MM)/(CB)” Button appears and Ignores the funded:true/false
 - - - message/alert: "Your “ETH” amount increased +"add wallet amount - cVactTaa here" Would you like to see your full (ETH) “total wallet amount” protected from bear markets?
 (YES) <- button opens up new deposit ask and if its complete, then the new deposit